NofarCarmeli/MinTriangulationsEnumeration/README.md

 ### Time Limit
 Flag name: time_limit.
-Time in seconds after which no more results are extended.
-The current one will finish extending, and all results that were found but not extended yet will be printed as well.
+The next result after this specified time will be the last.
+Time is specified in seconds.
 -1 means no time limit.
 Default is no time limit.

 ### Triangualtion Heuristic
 Flag name: alg.
 The heuristic used for generating a single minimal triangulation.
-Options are: mcs, degree, fill.
+Options are: mcs, lb, degree, initalDegree, fill, initalFill, and combined.
 Default is mcs.
 * mcs - using MCS-M algorithm.
-* lb - using LB-Triang algorithm with no heuristic for the order of vertices (faster than the following two).
+* lb - using LB-Triang algorithm with no heuristic for the order of vertices (faster than the following options).
 * degree - using LB-Triang algorithm with min-degree heuristic for the order of vertices.
 * initalDegree - using LB-Triang algorithm, determining the order of vertices up-front by the min-degree.
 * fill - using LB-Triang algorithm with min-fill heuristic for the order of vertices.
 * initalFill - using LB-Triang algorithm, determining the order of vertices up-front by the min-fill.
-* combined - runs msc and fill alternatively.
+* combined - runs fill and mcs alternatively in each iteration.

 ### Triangulations Order
 Flag name: t_order.